José Ballesta: Regional minister

-With Valcárcel's endorsement as regional PP leader, Ballesta was named as the party's candidate for mayor of Murcia in March 2015.
+With Valcárcel's endorsement as regional leader of the People's Party (PP), Ballesta was named as the party's candidate for mayor of Murcia in March 2015.
 He was invested as mayor in June, by simple majority with 12 of 27 councillors voting in favour of him, after the five from Citizens (Cs) abstained.
+In his first term, Ballesta oversaw pedestrianisation of the Alfonso X el Sabio street, conservation of the Segura river and installation of green areas.
+The opposition in the council called him the "mayor of photos" for his many public appearances, and he suffered bad publicity in 2018 when one of his councillors, Roque Ortiz, was recorded insinuating that the party was giving municipal contracts to allies.

-He gained a second term in 2019, when his ten councillors formed a coalition with the four from Cs.
+Ballesta gained a second term in 2019, when his ten councillors formed a coalition with the four from Cs.
+In this term, he worked on the preservation of the city's Moorish ruins and its former prison, while disputes between the two government parties led to mutual legal threats.
+Relations between the two parties of the local government became worse during the COVID-19 pandemic.
 In March 2021, Cs withdrew their support of Ballesta, and joined the Spanish Socialist Workers' Party (PSOE) in a vote of no confidence, which passed with 15 votes in favour and 14 against replacing him with the PSOE's José Antonio Serrano Martínez.
 He then returned to his university department.

 In December 2022, having never resigned his seat on the council, Ballesta was named by President of the Region of Murcia, Fernando López Miras, as the PP candidate for mayor of Murcia in the May 2023 elections.
 He achieved an absolute majority of 15 out of 29 seats.
+On 1 October 2023, thirteen people died in a nightclub fire, and Ballesta promised an investigation "no matter who falls [as a result]".
+By the time of his death in 2026, the court case was still ongoing, and the council's inquiry was inconclusive.
+Ballesta also oversaw festivities for the 1,200th anniversary of Murcia, in 2025.
+He regularly organised large events for Christmas, and in 2025 the municipal Christmas tree at the Plaza Circular was lit by Richard Gere and children with cancer whom the American actor was visiting.

+Personal life and death

+Ballesta was a Catholic who attended Mass daily at the Cathedral of Murcia.
+He was married to Pilar Viñas, a chemistry professor at the University of Murcia, and had two sons and two daughters.
+One son, Juan, was a professional basketball player for UCAM Murcia CB.

+Ballesta was diagnosed with cancer in 2024, and died of it on 10 May 2026, at the age of 67.
+The city council in Murcia announced three days of mourning.
+His deputy Rebeca Pérez, the first woman mayor of Murcia, was put in temporary charge prior to being elected as his successor.
+His funeral was held on 12 May at the cathedral.